 As referenced above, wireline ALI and ANI are now provided statewide through the HSEMD contract with Comtech.
 ANI/ALI is an integrated component of the State 911 system rather than being contracted by PSAPs to a third party.
 Historically, PSAPs have contracted with a third-party vendor to maintain and provide ALI/ANI as part of a 911 call.
 With the new ALI system, HSEMD is responsible for funding the delivery of ALI rather than the PSAP.
 This new methodology aligns with the concept of Next Generation 911 and the i3 Standard.
+ALI will further be integrated into the actual call through the i3 upgrade later in 2024.

 HSEMD and Comtech have continuously worked to upgrade the software and programming at the data centers for calls being delivered via IP.
 The ultimate goal of these upgrades is an NG911 network that will ultimately support the use of SMS text, real time text, video, and pictures messaging to 911.

 Once multimedia messaging services (MMS) become available from the wireless carriers and are capable of being processed and displayed by the PSAPs' call taker equipment, they will be implemented in Iowa.
 To this end, there are some over-the-top vendors providing live stream, picture and video capabilities already.
 Some PSAPs have begun to explore these opportunities in Iowa.

-Along with these exciting new advances in overthe-top technology, device manufacturers and some cellular providers have implemented 911 via satellite technology.
+Along with these exciting new advances in over-the-top technology, device manufacturers and some cellular providers have implemented 911 via satellite technology.
 This allows a caller to reach assistance through 911 even if they are not able to access traditional cellular service.
 This could be especially valuable when citizens are outdoors in remote areas of the state that don't have reliable cellular signal.
 Iowa is well positioned to benefit from these services because it ultimately uses text to 911 technology at the PSAPs via satellites.